How to Trademark a Logo in the USA?(2023)

 An exclusive brand identity eliminates the chance of your business’s intellectual property infringement.
 You can file a suit in case your rights are violated.
 The logo is one of the ways by which you put down the message of exclusivity on your products or services.
 Trademarking your logo protects your business interests very well.

 It is easy to trademark a logo in the USA.
 You are safe from infringement issues and counterfeit products or services.
-When you trademark a logo in the USA, you are assured full federal protection of your rights, as any copyright violation will be handled vigorously by the USPTO.
+When you trademark a logo in the USA, you are assured complete federal protection of your rights, as any copyright violation will be handled vigorously by the USPTO (including those of innocent infringement).
 USPTO is the final authority to deal with your intellectual property rights across all commercial uses.